The Circular MicroMarket

 Last Thoughts on the Mico-market

-The small grocer could work as a delivery or retail brick and mortar.
-I would argue for a retail space unless there is no option for that in your neighborhood due to the poor city planning and zoning that has moved retail spaces away from where we live.
+The small grocer could work as a delivery or retail brick-and-mortar.
+I would argue for a retail space unless there is no option in your neighborhood due to the poor city planning and zoning that has moved retail spaces away from where we live.
 You may have to get creative or look for a nearby neighborhood that has some commercial or retail space available.
 Ideally walkable.
 Best if your storefront is near other shops or destinations like specialty coffee, convenience stores, or bakeries.

 Another option is to be the go-between local producers and your neighborhood by starting a CSA or some direct ordering and delivery service.
 I’ve been raving about this new direct from European farms service we just signed up for - so yummy.